RDonii/medical-rec/README.md

 ### Docker installation

 You must have docker compose preinstalled on your machine.
-1. Configure desired environment variables in [docker-compose file](https://github.com/RDonii/medical-rec/blob/0078bb2decdfb50f01d8a19229228cbefb92edef/docker-compose.yml#L6) for db service.
-They must be exact same as in .env file.
+1. For Docker installation, make sure that you have Docker Compose pre-installed on your machine.
+Configure desired environment variables in the [docker-compose file](https://github.com/RDonii/medical-rec/blob/0078bb2decdfb50f01d8a19229228cbefb92edef/docker-compose.yml#L6) for the database service.
+They must be the exact same as in the .env file.
+Run the following command to start the service:

 2. Run following command:
     ```
         docker compose up
     ```
-Project will run on 80 port of your machine.
+The service will run on port 80 of your machine.

 ### Local installation

-1. Suggested firstly activate virtual python environment, such as pipenv, virtualenv or conda.
+For local installation, it is suggested to activate a virtual Python environment such as pipenv, virtualenv, or conda.
-2. Set DEBUG=True in order to serve static and media files on development server
+1. Set DEBUG=True to serve static and media files on the development server.

-3. Create Database
+2. Create a database.

-4. Install dependencies.
+3. Install dependencies

     ```
         pip install -r requirements.txt
     ```

-5. Run development server
+4. Migrate tables and run the development server with the following commands:

     ```
+        python manage.py migrate
         python manage.py runserver
     ```
 ---
 ## Usage

-API documentation urls:
+API documentation URLs:
 - Swagger: /doc/swagger-ui
 - ReDoc: /doc/redoc

 ---
-### Testing
+## Testing

+> Note: If you used the Docker Compose installation method, the test service runs all tests before running the web service.

-For the testing [PyTest](https://docs.pytest.org/en/7.3.x/) framework user.
+For testing, use the [PyTest](https://docs.pytest.org/en/7.3.x/) framework.
-To run all tests, run following command:
+Run all tests with the following command:

     ```
         pytest
     ```

-or use prevonfigured testing tab of Viescode.
+Alternatively, use the preconfigured testing tab of VSCode.